xpilot-project/docs/docs/client.md

 The toggle options on the right allow you to choose which events will cause the application icon in the task bar to flash when xPilot is not the active window.

+### Push to Talk
+Your Push to Talk button must be set within X-Plane.
+See the [Command Bindings](xplane?id=command-bindings) for information on how to bind your PTT.

 ### Audio Devices
 The Audio API will show the audio drivers available to xPilot.
 If you are on Windows, this dropdown will show multiple options: MME, Windows Direct Sound, Windows WASAPI and Windows WDM-KS.
 MME or Windows WASAPI are the most common, but another option might work better with your audio device.